Klinta sells natural candles and skin care products. Their signature product is a massage candle – a scented candle that can also be used as body oil.

 “Resist the temptation to cooperate with the first possible business partner that comes your way!
 It's so important to get to know new partners – Klinta is a personal company, and we want collaborations where everyone is involved,” Lisa Stevens says.

-An acquaintance recommended Business Sweden's business development program Steps to Export (now Online Steps to Export).
+An acquaintance recommended Business Sweden's business development program Steps to Export (now GoGlobal).
 Lisa and her husband Simon were sceptical.
 They had signed up for other similar courses in the past, but had not found them very useful.
 In the end however, they decided to give the program a chance.
 Already after the first meeting, they were impressed:

 “We learned so much.
 The material was of high quality, and the structure with meetings every other month together with other companies worked very well.
 The companies were well matched.
 There was no competition between us, so we could talk about everything openly,” Lisa says.